-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 NPR's Laura Sydell reports.

 LAURA SYDELL: Unidentified Woman: The President of Poland...

-Mr. JUSTIN BIEBER (Singer): (Singing) Baby, baby, baby.
+JUSTIN BIEBER: (Singing) Baby, baby, baby.
 Oh...

-First, to research analyst Augie Ray.
+SYDELL: First, to research analyst Augie Ray.

 SYDELL: Ray says advertisers are going to have to think differently if they want their ads to be effective.

 SYDELL: Gartner analyst Andrew Frank says today's announcement was modest but there's more to come.

 SYDELL: Laura Sydell, NPR News, San Francisco.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.